How to Resize Images in Google Sheets

 -

-The Drive Explorer Pro sidebar opens.
-Navigate to the folder containing your images.
+The Drive Explorer Pro sidebar opens on the right side of your sheet.

 -